NubeEra-Abad/EmpDailyActivities/Nginx/003-Nginx-Django-app.md

 ```
 sudo pip3 install virtualenv
 ```
 This will install a virtual environment package in python.
 Let's create a project directory to host our Django application and create a virtual environment inside that directory.
+The project directory should in `/var/www/` path.
 ```
-mkdir ~/volt-project
+mkdir /var/www/volt-project
-cd ~/volt-project
+cd /var/www/volt-project
 ```
 ```
 virtualenv env